simeononsecurity/simeononsecurity.ch/content/articles/ultimate-guide-mobile-security-laptop-privacy-webcam-covers/index.en.md

 #### Choosing the Right Laptop Privacy Screen

 Selecting the right privacy screen for your laptop involves considering factors such as screen size, aspect ratio, and compatibility.
 Before making a purchase, measure your laptop screen diagonally and determine the aspect ratio (usually 16:9 or 16:10).
-Additionally, ensure that the chosen privacy screen offers a **narrow viewing angle** to provide effective privacy protection.
+Also, ensure that the chosen privacy screen offers a **narrow viewing angle** to provide effective privacy protection.

 ### Our Recommendations for Laptop Privacy Screens
 Here at SimeonOnSecurity, we really like the SightPro Laptop Privacy Screens